 Ask about a simpler schedule.
 If you just can’t keep track of all your medicines and when to take them, ask your healthcare provider for help.
 With some medicines, you may be able to switch to a different dose that doesn’t need to be taken as often.

 Explore more affordable choices.
-Prescriptions can take a big bite out of your budget, even if your health benefits include medicine coverage.
-But, taking less medicine or skipping doses isn't a safe way to save money.
+Medicines can take a big bite out of your budget, even if your health benefits include coverage.
+But taking less medicine or skipping doses isn’t a safe way to save money.
 Ask your healthcare provider about using a generic instead a brand-name medicine.
 It will have the same active ingredients as its brand-name version, but may cost less.
 Are you eligible to order your medicines at a discount?
 Check with your health plan.
 Some pharmacies and drug companies offer discount cards or very low-cost generic medicines, too.
 Sometimes, you may be able to buy a larger dose and split it to save money.
-It may be cheaper, for instance, to buy 200 mg tablets and break them in half if you only need 100 mg.
+For instance, it may be cheaper to buy 200 mg tablets and break them in half if you only need 100 mg.
 But ask your pharmacist because certain medicines are not safe to split apart.

 Throw away any medicines you are no longer taking.
 Keeping medicines around after they are no longer prescribed or have been changed by your healthcare provider can lead to confusion.
-Ask your pharmacist how to safely get rid of unneeded medicines.
+Ask your pharmacist how to safely get rid of medicines you don’t need.

 Taking your medicine as directed is just one part of your overall plan for staying healthy.

 Your Family's Health